cs3216/cs3216.github.io/website/coursework/product-design/index.md

 Now it is time to get your hands dirty!

-Use any tool you want - even PowerPoint if that's easier - or just plain paper, markers, and pencil.
-At this point, we value speed over quality since you will likely need to change them based on user feedback, so use whichever tool that allows you to do up wireframes the fastest.

 <div class="video-container"><iframe src="https://www.youtube.com/embed/JMjozqJS44M?start=124" frameBorder="0" allowFullScreen></iframe></div>

 Wireframes are ["low-fidelity" designs](https://www.nngroup.com/articles/ux-prototype-hi-lo-fidelity/).
 This means that they should _not_ contain any design-specific elements such as colours, font or unnecessary details like user-generated content and images.
 These distract from the aspects that are more important at this current stage of development, and slow down the speed at which they are produced.
 Instead, focus on the relative size and position of elements, key user interface elements, and interactions such as which elements can be clicked or tapped, dragged, and so on.